Soda Stereo: Formation and early years (1982–1984)

 The trio, regretting using cliches in their band name (claiming that "Los" (The) in a rock-band name was overused), often brainstormed random words and wrote them down, a university pastime for Cerati and Bosio–eventually coming up with Soda Stereo, thanks in part to Cerati's excessive soda consumption during band rehearsals.

-The first show under Soda's new name occurred in December 1982, at Alfredo Lois birthday party, Cerati and Bosio's university classmate.
-Lois would go on to become Soda's video director as well as their visual and stylistic guru; he was later recognised by Cerati himself as "the fourth Soda member".
+The first show under Soda's new name occurred in December 1982, at Alfredo Lois's birthday party.
+Lois, who was Cerati and Bosio's university classmate, would go on to become Soda's video director as well as their visual and stylistic guru; he was later recognised by Cerati himself as "the fourth Soda member".
 Shortly after this first show, Richard Coleman, fourth member, left the band on good terms, recognizing that the band sounded better without him.

 In July 1983 the trio made their debut at the Discothèque Airport in the Buenos Aires neighborhood of Belgrano, Buenos Aires.
 The band reminisced on this show:

 Our debut was at a fashion show at the "Disco Airport" (Discothèque), which was close to where we practiced in Buenos Aires.
 Nobody gave us so much as a nod.
 The three of us played on a very deficient sound system.
 But we were happy, even though no one paid attention.
 We really looked like a punk group, we didn't know how to play and the sound was loud, even though it was just that.

 Following that gig, Soda Stereo slowly gained traction throughout the underground rock scene of Buenos Aires, making a name for themselves alongside other emerging bands at the time, such as Sumo, Los Twist, Los Encargados (with Daniel Melero), and other bands.
 Soda would take up residency at the traditional and deteriorated Cabaret Marabú club in Maipú 359.
-At these early shows, Soda would play songs like "Héroes de la Serie" (Heroes of the Series), "La Vi Parada Alli" (I Saw Her Standing There), and "Vamos a La Playa" (Let's Go to the Beach), along with other songs that appeared on their second demo.
+At these early shows, Soda would play songs like "Héroes de la Serie", "La Vi Parada Allí", and "Vamos a La Playa", along with other songs that appeared on their second demo.

 Throughout 1983, the band would become notorious for their sound.
 Beginning at a pub show for a no-show band, Soda performed constantly; at their third show, Horacio Martinez, a historic Argentine rock producer and "talent hunter", heard them and invited them to record for CBS Records.
 This came to fruition in 1984 when Soda signed to the Rodríguez Ares agency.